If you own an Aston Martin with the 4.3 V-8 Engine the Timing Cover gasket will probably leak.

 This was not only rubbish, but an absolute waste of time. (see photographs below)

-Invariably, the leak would re-appear at some point, in some cases when the car was out of the Factory's warranty.
+Invariably, the leak would re-appear at some point, in most cases when the car was out of the Factory's warranty.

 The only solution is to replace the gasket with the revised version.